mukhtar-github/mukhtar-github/README.md

 As a Fleet Manager, one of my biggest challenges was searching through archives to find vehicle information for updates, which was time-consuming and inefficient.
 That motivated me to create [VIMAP](https://vimap.io/), an acronym for _Vehicles Information Management Application_.
 VIMAP is a software solution that replaces the traditional hard-copy method of accessing, saving, and updating vehicle information.
 VIMAP is a _fleet data manager_ designed for organizations, and it offers a range of features, including the ability to collect and store vehicle information and search, update, and visualize data in a graphical format.
 With VIMAP, managing fleet data has never been easier.

+### Built Taxpoynt

+Navigating tax compliance is a common challenge for small businesses and individuals, especially when it involves consolidating financial transactions from various sources.
+This complexity drove me to create [Taxpoynt](https://www.taxpoynt.com/), a robust application that simplifies tax returns through smart, seamless integration with bank transactions.
+Taxpoynt leverages advanced algorithms to analyze financial data, calculate accurate tax obligations, and generate ready-to-file tax return forms.
+It's designed to ensure compliance, reduce errors, and save time, making it an indispensable tool for taxpayers seeking a hassle-free tax filing experience.
+With Taxpoynt, mastering your taxes is just a few clicks away.

 ### Tools

 * [Javascript](https://www.javascript.com/)